 Successful employee advocacy programs have a lasting positive impact on a company’s bottom line.
 Digital employee advocacy tools can significantly overcome and solve a number of challenges that a company faces in the following areas:

 Employee advocacy initiatives create a win-win situation for both participants and businesses.
 Employee advocacy has advantages that go beyond the company and have a good effect on the advocates themselves.
 Nearly 86% of advocates participating in a formal program felt that showcasing their company using social media had a positive impact on their careers too.
 Employee advocacy can benefit participants in the program in several ways, including:

 Employee advocacy is more than merely sharing company-related content on social media.
 If the program is to be successful, it must abide by specific guidelines and rules.
 Here are some best practices for creating and implementing successful employee advocacy programs:

-- Employee engagement in the program can be increased by rewarding and recognizing active participants.
+Employee engagement in the employee advocacy program can be increased by rewarding and recognizing active participants.

 A paradigm shift in how corporations approach marketing and brand promotion is required as the world enters the screen age and social media permeates every aspect of people’s everyday lives.
 It’s time to leverage the potential of the most valuable asset of a company – the employees.
 Employee advocacy encourages employees to serve as brand ambassadors.
 As a marketing strategy, employee advocacy is increasingly vital for creating a culture amplifying brand reach and organizational content.
 Employee advocacy effectively attracts the target audience’s attention, humanizes the business, and sustains a vibrant brand presence.